 This work includes things like filing, calendar coordination and scheduling, communication that doesn’t include real estate-specific advice or strategy, light marketing tasks, errands, sign placement, marketing material delivery, and general office organization.

-A buyer’s agent is a licensed real estate professional who works exclusively with buyer clients.
-Because of how labor-intensive the buyer process is, successful solo real estate agents only have so many buyers they can work with before running out of time in the day.
-When you reach the point where you have more buyers than you have time for, a buyer’s agent is the right hire.
+A buyer’s agent is a licensed real estate professional who works exclusively with house hunters.
+Because of how labor-intensive the buying process is, successful solo real estate agents can only work with so many buyers before running out of time in the day.
+When you reach the point where you have more buyers than you have time, a buyer’s agent is the right hire.

 Team leaders looking to recruit a buyer’s agent should look for someone who is energetic, organized, and motivated.
-A real estate team is best served by a buyer’s agent who is quick to follow up on leads (more than 90% of internet leads from sources like Zillow are buyer leads), someone who can prioritize their time wisely, and someone who isn’t squeamish about getting on the phone in order to convert prospects to clients, so make sure whoever you choose for this role is someone who can crush their outreach and follow-up goals.
+A real estate team is best served by a buyer’s agent who is quick to follow up on leads, can prioritize their time wisely, and isn’t squeamish about getting on the phone in order to convert prospects to clients.
+So make sure whomever you choose for this role is someone who can crush their outreach and follow-up goals.

 The yang to the buyer’s agent yin, a listing specialist does just what their title says: specializes in listing property.
-In many cases, especially with newer (or smaller) teams, the team leader is also the listing specialist, but as your volume grows, so will your requests for listing presentations.
+In many cases, especially with newer (or smaller) teams, the team leader is also the listing specialist.
+But as your volume grows, so will the requests for listing presentations.
 If you’re running the team leader model, keeping your showing agents busy can be a huge problem when the market is slow.
 Adding another listing agent to your team will keep them on their toes and help your team grow faster.